Kristin.stover@osumc.edu

 Dr. Stover spent three years as an Assistant Professor of Anatomy at West Virginia School of Osteopathic Medicine, where she won two student selected teaching awards (OPP Integration Teaching Award in 2021, Atlas Club Golden Key Teaching Award in 2022).
 During this time, she also received infrastructure improvement funding from the West Virginia IDeA Network of Biomedical Research Excellence grant (NIH, NIGMS).

-Dr. Stover currently serves on the Animals in Research Subcommittee as vice chair for the Federation of American Societies for Experimental Biology (FASEB), representing the American Association for Anatomy (AAA), and Member Organization Delegate to the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC).
+Dr. Stover currently serves on the Animals in Research Subcommittee as chair for the Federation of American Societies for Experimental Biology (FASEB), representing the American Association for Anatomy (AAA), and Member Organization Delegate to the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC).
 She is also on the editorial board for the Journal of Experimental Zoology Part A.

 Research Interests